adelevie/fcc-ecfs-data/README.md

 ## Warranty

-There is zero warranty for this data.
+There is no warranty for this data.
 Moreover, this data is far from comprehensive.